atbcb/ICTTestingBaseline/docs/05Changing.md

 ### Test Instructions

 1. Check that the page provides a notification of the change in content programmatically.
+[SC 4.1.2]
    * Programmatic event notifications include alert dialogs, focus shifts to the content that changed, and ARIA live regions.
 1. For each change in content, check that the combination of name, role, state, and value of the changed content is accurate.
+[SC 4.1.2]
     * Name: the name is accurate after a change.
         * Apply the [accessible name and description computation](https://www.w3.org/TR/html-aam-1.0/#accessible-name-and-description-computation), if applicable.
     * Role: the role accurately describes the purpose of the element after a change, if applicable.